$S$-arithmetic Inhomogeneous Diophantine approximation on manifolds: Introduction

 \subsection{Diophantine approximation on manifolds}

 In the theory of Diophantine approximation on manifolds, one studies the inheritance of generic (for Lebesgue measure) Diophantine properties by proper submanifolds of $\R^n$.
-This theory has seen dramatic advances in the last two decades, beginning with the proof of the Baker-Sprind\v{z}uk conjectures by Kleinbock and Margulis \cite{KM} using non divergence estimates for certain flows on the space of unimodular lattices.
-Motivated by problems in transcendental number theory, K. Mahler conjectured in 1932 that almost every point on the curve

-is not \emph{very well approximable}, i.e. $\psi$-approximable for $\psi:= \psi_{\varepsilon}(k) = k^{-n-\varepsilon}$.
-This conjecture was resolved by V. G. Sprind\v{z}uk \cite{Sp, Sp3} who in turn conjectured that almost every point on a nondegenerate manifold is not very well approximable.
-This conjecture, in a more general, multiplicative form, was resolved by D. Kleinbock and G. Margulis in \cite{KM}.
-The following definition is taken from \cite{KT} and is based on \cite{KM}.
-Let $f : U \to F^n$ be a $C^k$ map, where $F$ is any locally compact valued field and $U$ is an open subset of $F^d$, and say that $f$ is nondegenerate at $x_0 \in U$ if the space $F^n$ is spanned by partial derivatives of $f$ at $x_0$ up to some finite order.
-Loosely speaking, a nondegenerate manifold is one in which is locally not contained in an affine subspace.
+Motivated by problems in transcendental number theory, K. Mahler conjectured in 1932 that almost every point on the curve $(x, x^2, \dots, x^n)$ is not very well approximable.
+This conjecture was resolved by V. G. Sprind\v{z}uk \cite{Sp, Sp3} who in turn conjectured that almost every point on an analytic nondegenerate (loosely speaking, not locally contained in an affine subspace) manifold is not very well approximable.
+This conjecture, in a more general, multiplicative form, was resolved by D. Kleinbock and G. Margulis in \cite{KM} following earlier work by several authors, we refer the reader to the book \cite{BerDod} for a comprehensive historical account as well as the relevant definitions.
 Subsequent to the work of Kleinbock and Margulis, there were rapid advances in the theory of dual approximation on manifolds.
 In \cite{BKM} (and independently in \cite{Ber1}) the convergence case of the Khintchine-Groshev theorem for nondegenerate manifolds was proved and in \cite{BBKM}, the complementary divergence case was established.
+In \cite{Kleinbock-extremal}, analogues of the Baker-Sprind\v{z}uk conjectures were established for affine subspaces.
+Khintchine type theorems were established in \cite{BBDD, G1, G-Monat, G3, G4} and also \cite{GG-quant}), we refer the reader to \cite{G-handbook} for a survey of results.